Rosuav/MustardMine/README.md

   all type=button if inside a form.
 * Support chat integrations?
 Have reserved the Twitch username MustardMine for this purpose.
+  - Maybe after sending a scheduled tweet, format a message for chat with the link?
+Could be handy for a few channels.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.